Skip to main contentArrow Right

 Fig: Successfully migrated user

-Because Descope’s SSO migration eliminates vendor lock-in and eases the fear of customer churn, your organization has the freedom to choose between a legacy provider and a modern CIAM solution.
-While this guide focused on migrating from Auth0, the process adapts to other service providers, meaning virtually any organization can benefit from Descope’s new approach.
+This guide covered the end-to-end process for migrating SSO tenants to Descope from commercial providers or a homegrown system, all without requiring tenant admin coordination.
+While this guide focused on migrating from Auth0 and WorkOS, the process adapts to other service providers, meaning virtually any organization can benefit from Descope’s new approach.

 Ready to bring your SSO into a comprehensive CIAM environment with drag & drop simplicity?
 Book a demo with our customer identity experts, or join our developer community, AuthTown.